carousel/php-design-patterns/clasification.md

 * Design patterns are smaller, more abstract and less specialized then framework
 * safety and transparency (where to define operations?)

-##Creational
-*   Creational patterns become important as systems evolve to depend more on object composition than class inheritance.

 #THREE KIND OF SOFTWARE
 ##Application programs (internal reuse)